ArpNetworking/metrics-aggregator-daemon/README.md

 Next, fork the repository, clone and build.

 Unit tests and integration tests can be run from IntelliJ.
-Integrate tests require that the service and its dependencies be running (see below).
+Integration tests require that the service and its dependencies be running (see below).

 Building: